darakeon/dfm/docs/todo/importer-exporter.md

 - [ ] Validate all lines
 - [ ] Insert each line of the file in the database
 - [ ] Freeze system?
-- [ ] Robot will read all lines and insert moves
+- [ ] Robot will read all lines and insert moves (without sending emails)

 ## Exporter